-The extent to which government actions fulfill election promises is a theoretical issue that has raised much scholarly debate.
+The extent to which government actions fulfill election promises as a theoretical issue has raised an important scholarly debate.
 It is also an empirical issue that raises methodological debates.
+Despite the relative pertinence of such a question in representative democracy from both normative and positive perspectives, there is surprisingly few studies addressing it.
 The objective of this paper is to contribute to these debates by examining how the relevant scholarly literature assesses the relationship between campaign promises and government actions.
 More specifically, we ask the following basic questions.
 Do political parties keep their campaign promises once elected?
 What are the methodologies used by different scholars to demonstrate that political parties keep (or do not keep) campaign promises?
 Are these methodologies valid and reliable?
-The literature review will focus on 18 journal articles and book chapters published in English and French over the past forty years that report quantitative measures of election promise fulfilment.
+The literature review will focus on 18 journal articles and book chapters published in English and French over the past forty years that report quantitative measures of election promise fulfillment.
 From this review, we try to draw some general patterns from a variety of empirical sources.
 We determine which methodologies contribute to differences across studies, and we also identify areas that have been neglected and warrant further investigation.

-Theory: Should we expect political parties to keep their election promises?
+1. Theory: Why should we expect political parties to keep their election promises?

 Ask people around you if they think that political parties keep their electoral promises and you will probably obtain a high rate of negative answers.
 For example, an overwhelming majority of respondents in a survey recently carried out by one of the authors in a large undergraduate political science class thought that electoral promises have "little or no importance" when it comes to know what a party will do once elected in office.
 Only 10% thought that election promises are "very important".
-Although not entirely scientific, these lay opinions seem to coincide well with the conventional academic interpretation that party platformss bear little relationship to what a government will do eventually, and, consequently that election promises are not a significant element in the democratic debate.
+Although not entirely scientific, these lay opinions seem to coincide well with the conventional academic interpretation that party platforms bear little relationship to what a government will do eventually, and, consequently that election promises are not a significant element in the democratic debate.
 American political scientist E.E.
 Schattschneider (1942) argued long ago that "party platforms are fatuities.
 They persuade no one, deceive no one, and enlighten no one."
-More recently, British political scientist Anthony King asserted that party manifestos are "empty and meaningless" documents having "virtually random relationship" with what the party will do in office (cited in Rose, 1984).
+More recently, British political scientist Anthony King asserted that party manifestos are "empty and meaningless" documents having "virtually random relationship" with what the party will do in office (cited in Rose 1984).
 Davis and Ferrantino (1996) have even developed a positive theory of political rhetoric which predicts that political candidates will lie because they are unable to transfer the value of their reputations as honest politicians.

 These negative pronouncements about the ability of governments to keep their election promises should not obscure the fact that several important theories hold the exact opposite, that politicians and political parties keep their campaign promises.
 There is first a normative theory of campaign promises.
-This theory states that political parties should follow the moral requirement of "decency" which includes the following rules (Schedler, 1998).
+This theory states that political parties should follow the moral requirement of 'decency' which includes the following rules (Schedler 1998).
 First, avoid making promises which one knowingly cannot keep (realism criterion).
-Second, avoid making promises which one does intend to keep (sincerity criterion).
+Second, avoid making promises which one does not intend to keep (sincerity criterion).
 Third, avoid making contradictory promises (consistency criterion).
 The only exceptions to these moral rules are the occurrence of unforeseen events (natural disaster, economic crisis, war, unanticipated shifts public opinion) which allow a government to renege its moral obligation to keep its election promises.